- Pipelines Specific Environment Variables

 Pipelines Docker Environment Variables.

 These variables are supplied by Pipelines and are available during Build, Deploy, Restart, and Terminate tasks.
 These variables are populated with your Docker credentials entered in the Pipelines web UI.
-For more info see: Enabling Docker for Existing Application.
+For more information see: Enabling Docker for Existing Application.

 This is the user name you specified when integrating with your docker registry.